Rotpunkt9/Bachelor_Thesis_RAFT/README.md

 # Bachelor_Thesis_RAFT
-This repository contains the code and data used in my Bachelor thesis on "Disinformation detection using Large Language Models (LLMs)"
+This repository contains the supplementary material for my Bachelor thesis on "Disinformation detection using Large Language Models (LLMs)".
+It includes the code used for "Rationale-augmented Fine-tuning", the test datasets, and the results of the technical experiments.

 ## Abstract:
 Disinformation is a pervasive, multifaceted problem in our digital age, which poses significant threats to our society, including political processes.
 Conventional fact-checking methods cannot keep up with the flood of information spread online.
 Therefore automatic disinformation detection methods are needed.
 The advent of Large Language Models (LLMs) has opened new avenues to address this problem.
 LLMs, with their advanced language understanding capabilities, can be utilized to detect disinformation, making them a valuable tool for this task.